 Genekine uses “triple saturation mutagenesis library” and extensive recombination approaches to provide antibody affinity maturation service.
 Our approaches improve the screening efficiency and increases the chance of obtaining high affinity antibodies.
 They can routinely achieve affinity improvement of 5-100 times or more compared to the parental antibodies.

 In “triple saturation mutagenesis library”, three consecutive amino acids of the parent antibody are diversified by NNK saturation mutagenesis, resulting in a genotypic complexity of 32,768 variants per triple NNK mutagenesis.
-In triple NNK mutagenesis, three consecutive residues are fully diversified, which allow to identify: (1) the best single substitutions at each CDR residues that can contribute to affinity improvements, and (2) many adjacent residue combinations that might synergistically contribute to affinity improvements.
-Thus, the “triple saturation mutagenesis library” is a multidimensional mutagenesis method that simultaneously assesses and optimizes combinatorial mutations of selected amino acids.
+In triple NNK mutagenesis, three consecutive residues are fully diversified, which allow to identify: (1) the optimal single substitutions at each CDR residue that can contribute to affinity improvement, and (2) many adjacent residue combinations that might have synergistic effects on affinity improvement.
 A set of triple saturation mutagenesis libraries are constructed that together “walk-through” and cover all CDR residues in the light and heavy chains.
-These triple saturation mutagenesis libraries are displayed on yeast surface in full-length IgG form, followed by FACS selection against the target antigen to identify affinity improving mutations.
-Subsequently, the affinity improving mutations are subjected to extensive recombination approaches to select the best combinations of additive or synergistic mutations.
-The improving mutations in CDRs are combined to generate a combinatorial antibody mutation library.
-The library is displayed on yeast cell surface in full-length IgG form, followed by FACS selection to find the best combinations for desired affinity.
+These triple saturation mutagenesis libraries are displayed on yeast cell surface in full-length IgG form, followed by FACS selection against the target antigen to identify affinity enhancing mutations.
+The “triple saturation mutagenesis library” is a multidimensional mutagenesis method that simultaneously evaluates and optimizes combinatorial mutations of selected amino acids.